London Bridge attackers: Who are they?

 Khuram Shazad Butt, 27

-- Butt -- who also used the name Abdul Zaitun -- is believed to have associated with the outlawed radical Islamist group al-Muhajiroun, co-founded by notorious hate preacher Anjem Choudary.
+-- Butt, who also used the name Abdul Zaitun, is believed to have associated with the outlawed radical Islamist group al-Muhajiroun, co-founded by notorious hate preacher Anjem Choudary.

 Rachid Redouane, 30